jermismo/IconCobbler/README.md

 # IconCobbler
-An easy Windows app that only does one thing.
+An easy Windows app that only does one thing - combine multiple images into an ICO file.

 Drop in .PNG files and out comes a .ICO file.
 Simple.